What’s up money lovers!

 - Stay on top of insights based on your spending patterns

-And then lastly, of course, they aim to help you budget better.
-You can easily set up expense categories, get overall views any time you want, and they’ll even alert you any time you get close to hitting any max limits.
+And then lastly, of course, they aim to help you with better budgeting and making smart decisions.
+You can easily set up expense categories, get an overall financial picture any time you want, and they’ll even alert you any time you get close to hitting any max limits.

 Here are some more screenshots:

-Of course!
-It’s hard to know all of them since, again, I haven’t personally tested them myself (Con #1 – no app for Android! :)), but similar to all the other apps out there you have to be okay with the following:
+Con #1 – no app for Android! :)).
+But similar to every other personal finance app out there you have to be okay with the following:

-- Connecting all your accounts to an app
+- Connecting all your financial accounts to an app

-- Not being able to connect to *all* your banks and institutions (like the small guys)
+- Not being able to connect to *every* financial institution (like a really small bank or credit union)

-- Not being able to cancel or negotiate *all* recurring expenses
+- Not being able to cancel or negotiate *all* recurring bills and expenses

-- Not working outside of the U.S. (I swear – one of these days!!)
+- Doesn’t work outside of the U.S. (I swear – one of these days!!)

-- And probably coming across some bugs here and there since they’re still so young
+- And probably coming across some bugs here and there since they’re still such a new banking app

 Only you know the answers to those, so from there you just gotta go with your gut and continue keeping your eyes open for any other ideas or apps that may look good over time.
 It’s a constant game of trying things out and putting together your perfect array of killer tools.